 Yes.
-To start, residents can visit with loved ones for 15 minutes at a time before and after each open meeting that takes place at THP.
-These meetings are on M/W/S 6:30 p.m. - 7:30 p.m.
 Phone and leave privileges increase as residents move through the program.
-There is a Family Education Program that meets on Thursdays and Mondays.
+There is a Family Education Program that meets on Thursdays.
 It is free and open to anyone affected by Substance Use Disorder.
 See topics, locations and more at caritasva.org/family-eduction-program.